 Congress appropriates $3.9 million to build an artificial harbor at San Pedro.
 Griffith J. Griffith donates 3,015 acres to the City of Los Angeles that will ultimately become Griffith Park, the largest urban park in the nation.

+Whittier and Azusa are incorporated as Los Angeles County's 10th and 11th cities.
 Los Angeles forms the fifth symphony orchestra in the nation.

 The U.S. Census records 102,479 people in the City of Los Angeles and 170,298 people for all Los Angeles County.
 The Automobile Club of Southern California is established.
 Rapid communications between Los Angeles and Catalina Island are established via carrier pigeon.

+Covina is incorporated as a city.
 Henry Huntington forms the Pacific Electric Railway Company that would link Los Angeles by a network of rail cars.
 The first Japanese settlers arrive in Los Angeles.
 They begin the fishing and fish-canning industry in Los Angeles.
 Angels flight is built.
 The famous cable cars continue to run until 1969.

 The first Tournament of Roses football game is played between Michigan and Stanford.
 Michigan wins 49-0.
 The first production automobiles in California are built by the Auto Vehicle Company in Los Angeles.
 Thomas Lincoln Tally opens the Electric Theatre in Los Angeles as the nation's first permanent motion picture theater.

+Alhambra and Arcadia are incorporated as cities.
 William Randolph Hearst establishes the Los Angeles Examiner (later to become the LA Herald-Examiner).
 Doubling the size of the African-American population in Los Angeles, the Southern Pacific Railroad brings in almost 2,000 African-American laborers to break a strike by Mexican-American workers.

 William Mulholland announces that Los Angeles has outgrown its local sources of water.
 The Los Angeles Board of Water Commissioners begins looking into Owens Valley as the new source of much needed water.
 Fred Eaton, formerly mayor of Los Angeles, had already begun buying up properties in the Owens Valley and champions the idea.
 Thus begins a long battle between Los Angeles and Owens Valley residents known as the Owens Valley Water Wars.
 The Mount Wilson Observatory is founded.
 The number of automobiles in Los Angeles reaches 1,600.
 Clarence Thompson becomes the first African American to graduate from the University of Southern California (USC).

+Vernon is incorporated as a city.
 The Owens Valley water project is publicly announced.
 Los Angeles voters approve a bond to build an aqueduct from the Owens Valley.

+Hermosa Beach, Sierra Madre and Claremont are incorporated as cities.
 Hawaiian George Freeth introduces surfing to Southern California at Redondo Beach.
 The great Sunkist advertising campaign begins.

+Inglewood is incorporated as a city.
 Taxicabs appear in Los Angeles for the first time.